 Where to shop

 Many students living in Bournemouth prefer ASDA, because it is cheap and conveniently located close to Bournemouth train station and the Lansdowne Campus.
-For students living in Corfe House in Poole, Sainsbury’s is the most convenient, but ASDA and ALDI are also within walking distance.
+There’s also and ALDI a little further down the road.
+For students living in Corfe House in Poole, ALDI is nearest, but Sainsbury’s and ASDA are also within walking distance.

 Students' Union at BU (SUBU)